minikie/xelmemo/README.md

 # License
-Xenarix(non-commercial version) is free for non-commercial purposes.
+XelMemo(non-commercial version) is free for non-commercial purposes.
 This is licensed under the terms of the Montrix Non-Commercial License(see the file LICENSE).

 Please contact us for the commercial purpose. master@montrix.co.kr